The Vermont Statutes Online

 Subchapter 008 : COUNT AND RETURN OF VOTES(Cite as: 17 V.S.A. § 2590)

 § 2590.
 Securing and storing ballots, tally sheets, and checklists

-(b) The secretary of state shall furnish to all town clerks sufficient quantities of uniform-style containers.
-The secretary of state shall establish a method by which the outside of each container shall indicate the contents of the container, the town to which it belongs, and such other pertinent information as may be required.
+(b) The Secretary of State shall furnish to all town clerks sufficient quantities of uniform-style containers.
+The Secretary shall establish a method by which the outside of each container shall indicate the contents of the container, the town to which it belongs, and such other pertinent information as may be required.

 (d) Except as otherwise provided by federal law, all ballots and tally sheets shall be retained for a period of 90 days from the date of the election, after which time they may be destroyed; provided, however, that if a court order is entered prior to the expiration of the 90-day period, ordering some different disposition of the ballots, the town clerk shall abide by such order.